![]() |

 "Never!" he said again, the word hissing from him with real venom. (p.324)

-Essentially, the feud between both Aitrus and Veovis is depicted as being exacerbated not by Veovis's bigotry towards Anna, but by Aitrus's suspicion of that bigotry.
-Had Aitrus simply ignored Veovis's hatred of Anna, the book seems to implicitly claim, then he would not have been taken in by A'Gaeris's secret plot to turn them against one another.
+The end result of all of this is that when Aitrus eventually presents what he doesn't realize is A'Gaeris's fraudulent evidence of Veovis's treason to the authorities (evidence which results in Veovis being stripped of his wealth and status), Veovis in turn becomes convinced that his former friend has knowingly turned on him for personal gain.
+Because of this, the feud between both Aitrus and Veovis is depicted as being exacerbated not by Veovis's continued bigotry towards Anna, but by Aitrus's suspicion of that bigotry.
+Had Aitrus simply ignored Veovis's hatred of Anna, the book seems to implicitly claim, then he would not have been taken in by A'Gaeris's secret plot to turn him against his former friend.

 The problem of course is that all of this unfolds despite the increasingly unremarked fact that Veovis and Aitrus are not on morally equal footing.
 Aitrus's distrust of Veovis is rooted in his growing recognition of his friend's bigotry, not any personal vendetta or grudge which he harbors against this individual.
-Meanwhile Veovis's distrust of Aitrus, in addition to originating in his baseless hatred of Anna, appears to be driven only by his own ego.
+Meanwhile Veovis's distrust of Aitrus, in addition to originating in his baseless hatred of Anna, frequently appears to be driven by nothing more than his own ego.
 Of particular note is one scene later in the book during which Veovis and A'Gaeris meet in secret to discuss their motives.
 Here, Veovis openly agrees with A'Gaeris's explicitly stated desire to enact violence not just against Aitrus and Anna, but everyone living in the D'ni city.
-It's worth noting that even though Veovis has not yet realized A'Gaeris is manipulating him (and therefore could be argued to honestly believe that Aitrus is secretly abusing the unlimited power of the Art in a way which could genuinely endanger innocent lives), he still doesn't even pause when A'Gaeris openly states that he hopes to one day destroy the entire D'ni civilization.

 "What do you want, A'Gaeris?
 I mean, what do you really want?"